laixintao/iredis/iredis/data/commands/acl-setuser.md

 - `>password`: Add the specified clear text password as an hashed password in the list of the users passwords.
 Every user can have many active passwords, so that password rotation will be simpler.
-The specified password is not stored in cleartext inside the server.
+The specified password is not stored as clear text inside the server.
 Example: `>mypassword`.
 - `#<hashedpassword>`: Add the specified hashed password to the list of user passwords.
 A Redis hashed password is hashed with SHA256 and translated into a hexadecimal string.
 Example: